Ahead of Karnataka elections, 18 lakh Muslim names missing in voters’ list

-An NGO has claimed that just before the crucial Karnataka assembly elections 2018, the names of 18 Muslims has gone missing from the voters' list.
+An NGO has claimed that just before the crucial Karnataka assembly elections 2018, the names of 18 Muslims have gone missing from the voters' list.
 The New Delhi based NGO, Centre for Research and Debates in Development Policy says that either the names are missing from the recently updated list of they do not have voter ID cards issued in their names.

 The NGO headed byDr Abusaleh Shariff, renowned economist and member of the Justice Sachar Committee has now begun a campaign to rectify this.